Song Doctor Blog

 It would take a very brave friend to tell you your songs are boring.
 It’s so easy to be over invested in songs you’ve poured your heart out in and spent a great deal of time and energy bringing to fruition.
-Sometimes, the worst people to give you feedback on your work are your nearest and dearest, but, if one of them has the courage to give you the ‘boring’ comment, you should immediately show your profound gratitude with a massive hug, or if that’s not your style, shout them a beer or two.
+Sometimes, the worst people to give you feedback on your work are your nearest and dearest, but, if one of them has the courage to give you the ‘boring’ comment, you should immediately show your profound gratitude with a massive hug, or if that’s not your style, shout them a beer!

-Because this feedback gives you clear way forward to how to improve your songwriting.
+Because this feedback gives you a clear way forward to how to improve your songwriting.
 No shit, Sherlock!
 Sometimes, it’s hard to know exactly why your songs aren’t connecting with your audience.
 And a boring song is relatively easy to make, er, less boring.

 Think about it this way.
 Most songs are running at 3 to 4 minutes in radio format, with optional longer video, dance mix and live versions.
 So, once you capture a listener’s attention, you have to work quickly to keep it.
 One of the principle ways to do this is heighten your contrast.
 Contrast between your songs and contrast within them.
 Contrast within your song will give it shape and dynamic.
 Contrast between your songs shows the audience the range of topics, feelings and styles you have to offer as an artist.